NumEconCopenhagen/projects-2020-matrixgymnasterne/README.md

 This repository contains the three semester projects and the exam assignment.

-Dependencies: All project requires the standard Anaconda Python 3 installation
+**Dependencies:** All project requires the standard Anaconda Python 3 installation.

-**The Inaugural project**
+**The Inaugural Project**

 In this project the focus was to learn the general idea behind Pythons platforms and packages and to maximise utility and see the impact of tax revenue across different tax brackets.

 **The Data Project**

-The project analyses exchanges rates and GDP growth and the correlation between these.
-The project contains two datasets
+The project analyses exchange rates and GDP growth and the correlation between these.
+The project contains two datasets:
 - VALUTAKURSER.xls downloaded from data.worldbank.org/indicator/PA.NUS.FCRF
 - BNPVÆKST.xls downloaded from data.worldbank.org/indicator/ny.gdp.mktp.kd.zg

 These are included in the folder.

-**Dependencies** for dataproject:
+**Dependencies** for data project:

 ``pip install matplotlib-venn``